 Can anybody else relate to this?
 And when you wake up the next day you still don’t analyse it, reality hits you the higher archy of needs set in as you need a job, you need somewhere to live, you need money and you find yourself not ponding on what the life experience you just had really taught you.

 At least that was the case for me.
 I look back at that time and realized I should have taken a step back and really thought about what that time traveling taught me.
-And that leads me onto why it took us almost five years to return to NZ, more on that in part two, coming soon.
+And that leads me onto why it took us almost five years to return to NZ, more on that in part two, you can read about that here.

 In the meantime check out some unseen photographs from our this trip in 2009.
 Including some of South East Asia & Australia.
-Click on them to enlarge them!
+Please click on them to enlarge them if you wish.